Meet Our WellbeingTeam

 Clinical Psychologist - Dr Nicky Bould

 Nicky has worked with young adults who have been diagnosed with cancer, for the last 15 years.
-Alongside her private practice, she is a Senior Clinical Psychologist in the NHS and is the lead Clinical Psychologist in the Young Adult Cancer Service in Leeds.
+Alongside her private practice, she is a Senior Clinical Psychologist in the NHS and is the Lead Clinical Psychologist in the Young Adult Cancer Service.
 She completed her Doctorate at the University of Leeds and her doctoral research examined the impact having cancer can have on the developmental period of ‘emerging adulthood’.
-She also co-chairs the UK Teenage and Young Adult (TYA) Psycho-Oncology Network.
+She has also co-chaired the UK Teenage and Young Adult (TYA) Psycho-Oncology Network.

 Nicky is hugely passionate about providing the best possible psychological care to young adults who have been diagnosed with cancer.
 She in trained in and uses a number of different therapeutic approaches in her work, including Compassionate Mind Therapy, Acceptance and Commitment Therapy, Mindfulness and also Eye Movement and Desensitisation Therapy (EMDR).